anngeldiaz24/anngeldiaz24/README.md

 ### About me 💪
 - I’m currently studying on CUCEI📚
-- I’m currently learning Python & Flask 🌱
+- I’m learning Python & Flask 🌱
 - Interests ⚡:
 * Cybersecurity
 * Development of web and mobile applications
-I am a proactive, organized and responsible person.
+* I am a proactive, organized and responsible person.
 I like to work with other people as a team, giving my greatest effort to reach our goals.
 <br/>
 <br/>